opensearch-project/documentation-website/_search-plugins/knn/filter-search-knn.md

 ## How does a k-NN filter work?

-The OpenSearch k-NN plugin version 2.2 provided support for the Lucene engine to process k-NN searches.
-The Lucene engine provides a search that is based on the HNSW algorithm to represent a multi-layered graph.
+The OpenSearch k-NN plugin version 2.2 provided support for the Lucene engine in order to process k-NN searches.
+The Lucene engine provides a search that is based on the HNSW algorithm in order to represent a multi-layered graph.
 The OpenSearch k-NN plugin version 2.4 can incorporate filters for searches based on Lucene 9.4.

 After a filter is applied to a set of documents to be searched, the algorithm decides whether to perform pre-filtering for an exact k-NN search or modified post-filtering for an approximate search.
 The approximate search with filtering guarantees the top number of closest vectors in the results.